Criteria for Fermentor Designing

 The agitator (impeller)

-The agitator is required to achieve a number of mixing objectives such as – Bulk fluid and gas- phase mixing, air dispersion, oxygen transfer, and heat transfer,
+The agitator is required to achieve several mixing objectives such as – Bulk fluid and gas-phase mixing, air dispersion, oxygen transfer, and heat transfer,

 The aeration system (sparger)

-Gas under pressure is supplied to the sparger (usually either a ring with holes or a tube with single orifice).
+Gas under pressure is supplied to the sparger (usually either a ring with holes or a tube with a single orifice).
 It is defined as a device for introducing air into the liquid fermentor.
-Three basic types of sparger have been used and they are: the porous sparger, the orifice sparger (a perforated pipe), and he nozzle sparger (an open or partially closed pipe).
-A combined sparger-agitator may be used in laboratory fermentor.
+Three basic types of sparger have been used and they are the porous sparger, the orifice sparger (a perforated pipe), and the nozzle sparger (an open or partially closed pipe).
+A combined sparger-agitator may be used in a laboratory fermenter.

 a) The sparge holes in the ring should be in line with the inner edges of the impeller blades.